Last Updated: March 2017

 The feeling of lying on an inflated mattress does feel different to lying on a boxspring or memory foam mattress.
 The surface of this type of mattress doesn’t respond to movement or feel quite the same during use.
 For a person who is quite particular about the kind of bed they can fall asleep on, even the best air mattress will take a little getting used to.

 It does take 4-10 minutes to inflate most air mattresses.
 For someone who is impatient and wants to go to sleep right away, the wait to set up the bed for the night might be a little annoying.

-While air mattresses are made from durable materials that are designed for robustness, it is always possible that the mattress could get caught on something, sustain a puncture, and then deflate.
+While these mattresses are made from durable materials that are designed for robustness, it is always possible that the mattress could get caught on something, sustain a puncture, and then deflate.
 Without a repair kit to fix the issue, this would leave the user without a bed for the night.

-A gradual deflation of the air mattress overnight during use is possible.
+A gradual deflation of the air mattresses overnight during use is possible.
 Advanced double high mattresses often have automatic inflation features to add more air gradually throughout the night using a silent process that doesn’t wake the people sleeping.

 Best Air Mattresses in 2016 & 2017

 *5 Star Rating: this is based on the percentage of consumers who rate the mattress 10/10.